-13. Conversions and renovations
+13. Conversions and renovations in the countryside

 There is general support for conversion of a redundant rural building - subject to meeting any safeguarding policies, to a house or renovation of a redundant house into a new house.

-The majority of our conversion applications tend to be for conversions of traditional rural buildings in the countryside but conversions could also be in a building with limited local or cultural interest where a hotel or commercial property is changing use
+The majority of our conversion applications in the countryside tend to be for conversions of traditional rural buildings but conversions could also be a modern building where a hotel or commercial property is changing use.
 Some change of use to housing may be resisted where the original use is safeguarded by policy, such as tourism, retail or community uses unless it complies with the criteria in the policy.
 It is recommended that supporting information is supplied with any application stating how long the building has been redundant, what the previous use was and why the building can no longer be used or is needed for this purpose.